beerfactory/beerfactory-site/content/pages/controlling.rst

 :icon: icon-gear
 :order: 2

-Beerfactory embedded solution can be used to control brewery actuators.
+Beerfactory can be used to control brewery actuators.
 Configuration and programming options allow to completelly automate the brewing process.